Alniarez/alniarez-web/index.md

 During the cryptocurrency craze of 2017 I worked on multiple software projects for investors, control groups and other crypto-related people (Yikes).

-Shortly after I moved to Germany with the intention of challenging myself to learn the language while I work as a software developer and data analyst.

 I am now located in the south of Germany working as a frontend developer.

 On my short professional career I have: